leonblaeser/2021-ss-organizational-culture/coursework.md

 ---

-# Organizational Culture

-## 3.3 Reasoning - Why do we need organizational culture?
+### 3.3 Reasoning - Why do we need organizational culture?

 We need organizational culture because it supports: